Stektpotet/HFF-Util/README.md

 ## Features

-It's currently very limited, but due time, I'm sure It'll grow into something bigger.
+It's currently very limited, but in due time, I'm sure It'll grow into something bigger.

 For now, here's a feature list: